jeffreyguo/SS-Behat-quicksetup/README.md

 ### Starting the Selenium Server

-You can either run the server in a separate Terminal tab:
+You can run the server locally in a separate Terminal session:

     java -jar selenium-server-standalone-2.31.0.jar

-Or you can run it in the background:

-    java -jar selenium-server-standalone-2.31.0.jar > /dev/null &

 ### Running the Tests